azure562/azure562/README.md

 - 👋 Hi, I’m @azure562.
 - 👀 I’m interested in writing, mostly content, not code 😅
-- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
 - 📫 [LinkedIn](https://www.linkedin.com/in/qing-sapphire-wang-36775731/)

 *My Chinese name is Qing, English name is Sapphire, to avoid confusion, I decided on "azure" for GitHub handle 🙈 Do you see the pattern there?*